FrostyNick/dotfiles/.config/nvim/readme.md

 </summary>

-Create [~/.config/nvim/init.lua](init.lua) folders and files (`:help vimrc` for all possible locations) if not created, then add the following lines and customize these to your hearts content:
+Create [~/.config/nvim/init.lua](init.lua) folders and files (`:help vimrc` for all other possible locations) if not created, then add the following lines and customize these to your hearts content:

 ```lua